 Key Things to Know About Car Insurance in Wisconsin

 While shopping for insurance doesn’t have to be difficult, understanding a few basic things about your state can help make the process easier.
-For example, Wisconsin has a relatively high estimated percentage of uninsured drivers at 13.3%, so you may want to consider opting for higher-than-state-minimum uninsured motorist coverage.
-Because of the state’s northern location, you might also want to think about winter weather risks to your car and how to insure against them.
+For example, Wisconsin’s estimated share of uninsured drivers was about 14% in 2022, according to the Insurance Research Council (up from 13.3% in 2019), so you may want to consider opting for higher-than-state-minimum uninsured motorist coverage.
+Because of the state’s northern location, you might also want to think about winter weather risks to your car and how to insure against them — for example, collision typically covers crashes on snow or ice and comprehensive can cover hail, falling ice/branches, animal strikes, and many glass claims; roadside assistance and rental reimbursement can also help during winter repair delays (NAIC winter driving guide).

 Wisconsin Car Insurance Requirements